Join our team - Jobs

 WJI improves the lives of indigenous Guatemalan women and girls through education, access to legal services, and gender-based violence prevention.
 WJI works in rural communities where women face extreme poverty, high rates of gender inequality and violence against women and girls (VAWG), and have little or no access to resources.
 WJI increases access to justice for Maya women and girls and combats VAWG by providing free legal services, bilingual legal education, and leadership training in 32 communities in the municipalities of Patzún and Tecpán, Chimaltenango through its four programs: Women’s Rights Education, Legal Services, Community Advocates, and Adolescent Girls.

-Working closely with the Executive Director, the Development and Communications Officer will be responsible for resource development, reporting on use of funds to donors, and communicating WJI’s work to its network of donors and supporters.
-The Development and Communications Officer will work with both program staff and donors to maintain communication and improve donor stewardship throughout the fundraising, execution, and reporting process.
-This is an ideal opportunity for candidates interested in the strategic and operational aspects of fundraising and NGO administration and who are eager to be part of an innovative and growing organization working at the forefront of social justice, women’s rights, and prevention of violence against women and girls.
+Working closely with the Executive Director, the Director of Development and Communications will be responsible for all aspects of the organization’s resource development and communications strategies, including strategic planning, building relationships with current and prospective donors, reporting to the Board of Directors and funders, and communicating WJI’s work to its network of donors and supporters.
+The position involves managing individual gifts and institutional grants, as well as annual giving campaigns.
+The Director of Development and Communications will work with both program staff and donors to maintain communication and improve donor stewardship throughout the fundraising, execution, and reporting process.
+This is an ideal opportunity for candidates interested in playing a leadership role in the strategic and operational aspects of NGO administration and who are eager to be part of an innovative and growing organization working at the forefront of social justice, women’s rights, and prevention of violence against women and girls.

 - Develop, implement, and evaluate all aspects of the organization’s resource development strategies, including but not limited to stewardship of donors, identifying new funding opportunities, and communications strategies.